OpenGov-OpenData/ckan-owncloud-connector/README.md

 ### Installing

-To install this script, clone this repo to your local machine
+To install this script, clone this repo to your local machine.
+You will also need to pip install requests and requests_toolbelt

 ## Configuring the Script